Beyond Numeric Rewards: In-Context Dueling Bandits with LLM Agents: Algorithm-Enhanced LLMs for Dueling Bandits

-\textbf{Robustness:} The worst-case upper bounds on the strong and weak regret hold regardless of the specific prompting scenario, ensuring that \ouralg maintains its theoretical guarantees even in the presence of noisy or adversarial prompts, as considered in Theorem~\ref{thm:vulnerable_llm}.
-This robustness is particularly important in practical applications, where the prompts provided to the LLM agent may be subject to various uncertainties or manipulations.
-By leveraging the strengths of LLMs while incorporating a robust algorithmic framework, \ouralg offers a reliable and theoretically grounded solution for DB problems in real-world settings, where the prompting quality may not always be optimal.
+\textbf{Guaranteed convergence.} Additionally, both the strong and weak regret for \ouralg are guaranteed to satisfy a worst-case upper bound of $\smash{\widetilde{O}\left(({K}/{\epsilon_{1,2}})\log T\right)}$, which is only worse than the information-theoretic lower bound of $\smash{\Omega\left(({K}/{\epsilon_{1,2}})\log T\right)}$ in~\citep{yue2012k} by a poly-logarithmic factor of $T$.
+The worst-case upper bounds on the strong and weak regret hold regardless of the specific prompting scenario, ensuring that \ouralg maintains its theoretical guarantees even in the presence of noisy or adversarial prompts, as considered in Theorem~\ref{thm:vulnerable_llm}.
+This safety guarantee is particularly important in practical applications, where the prompts provided to the LLM agent may not always be optimal.